AminahAsif/Mri-Brain-Tumor-uq-xai-fairness/README.md

 ### Reproduce the pipeline

 Open any notebook in `notebooks/` in Google Colab.
-Each notebook starts with a reload cell that restores all variables from Drive checkpoints — no cell needs to be rerun from scratch after a session disconnect.
+Each notebook starts with a reload cell that restores all variables from Drive checkpoints. no cell needs to be rerun from scratch after a session disconnect.
 All seeds are fixed at 42.

 \`\`\`python
 SEED = 42